MTIFX/MarcoPolo/app/docs/stack.md

 <H3> Heroku </H3>

-Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+A platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.